The nuclear dimension of $C^*$-algebras associated to topological flows and orientable line foliations: From subtubular covers to partitions of unity

 where $\infty$ is an additional vertex.
 More concretely, we have $(CZ)_0 = Z_0 \sqcup \left\{\infty\right\}$, each simplex $\sigma$ in $Z$ spawns two simplices $\sigma$ and $\sigma \sqcup \left\{\infty\right\}$ in $CZ$, and all simplices of $CZ$ arise this way. \item A \emph{subcomplex} of $Z$ is an abstract simplicial complex $Z'$ with $Z'_0 \subset Z_0$ and $Z' \subset Z$.
 It is clear that there is a canonical embedding $|Z'| \subset |Z|$ preserving the $\ell^1$-metric. \end{enumerate} \end{defn}

-As in \cite[Section~8]{HSWW16}, by making use of the smearing technique and certain simplicial techniques, we can obtain the passage from a subtubular cover as in Corollary~\ref{cor:estimate-subtubular-cover} to a certain partition of unity that we can later use to estimate the nuclear dimension of the crossed product $C^*$-algebra.
-The idea is: \begin{enumerate} \item shrink the cover along the flow lines \textendash\ the width of the cover tells us how long we can do this without destroying the covering ability of the shrunken sets; \item use \cite[Lemma~8.15]{HSWW16} pick a partition of unity subordinate to the shrunken cover; \item apply \cite[Lemma~8.13]{HSWW16} to smear this partition of unity to get a new one that is flow-wise Lipschitz, in which process the supports of the functions are allowed to grow back to the original unshrunken cover; \item in order to obtain a control on the chromatic number (instead of just the multiplicity), we make use of the nerve complex of the original cover: viewing the above flow-wise Lipschitz partition of unity as a flow-wise Lipschitz map from the space to the nerve complex of the original cover, we can use it to pull back a canonical partition of unity on this finite dimensional simplicial complex subordinate to a canonical cover with controlled chromatic number. \end{enumerate}
+As in \cite[Section~8]{HSWW16}, by making use of the smearing technique and certain simplicial techniques, we can pass from a subtubular cover as in Corollary~\ref{cor:estimate-subtubular-cover} to a certain partition of unity that we can later use to estimate the nuclear dimension of the crossed product $C^*$-algebra.
+This is described in Proposition~\ref{prop:get-partition-of-unity}.
+Before stating it and two preparatory results, we sketch the main strategy: \begin{enumerate} \item shrink the cover along the flow lines \textendash\ the width of the cover tells us how long we can do this without destroying the covering property of the shrunken sets; \item use \cite[Lemma~8.15]{HSWW16} to pick a partition of unity subordinate to the shrunken cover; \item apply \cite[Lemma~8.13]{HSWW16} to smear this partition of unity to get a new one that is flow-wise Lipschitz, in which process the supports of the functions are allowed to grow back to the original unshrunken cover; \item in order to obtain a control on the chromatic number, instead of just the multiplicity, we make use of the nerve complex of the original cover: viewing the above flow-wise Lipschitz partition of unity as a flow-wise Lipschitz map from the space to the nerve complex of the original cover, we can use it to pull back a canonical partition of unity on this finite dimensional simplicial complex subordinate to a canonical cover with controlled chromatic number. \end{enumerate}